stac-utils/pystac-client/docs/tutorials/authentication.md

 ## Basic auth

-Pystac-client supports HTTP basic authentication by simply exposing the ability to define headers to be used when sending requets.
+Pystac-client supports HTTP basic authentication by simply exposing the ability to define headers to be used when sending requests.
 Simply encode the token and provide the header.

 ```python
 import base64